Proteusiq/modernapi/README.md

 # Project Direction
 My desire is to create a template that is simple and robust.
 * ~~Level access and admin power to CRUD users are next on my table~~.
 * Using Postgres as a database [most likely a branch - postgress]
-* Using Celery as background executor [most likely a brance - celery]
+* Using Celery as background executor [most likely a branch - celery]

 ### Similiar Project with Extras:pre=[init_db]
 [FastAPI + Postgres: Creator of FastAPI = Sebastian](https://github.com/tiangolo/full-stack-fastapi-postgresql) - Superior to this project :D <br>
-[AuthX](https://github.com/yezz123/AuthX) - Ready to use and customizable Authentications and Authorisation management for FastAPI ⚡
+[AuthX](https://github.com/yezz123/AuthX) - Ready to use and customisable Authentications and Authorisation management for FastAPI ⚡

 I welcome PR and any help to make this repository a starting point for building secured APIs.